AvanishKumarGupta/Sentiment-Analysis-on-Amazon-Reviews-Minor-Project/README.md

 analyzes the results to gain insights into the sentiment of customers towards products on Amazon.
 The findings of this project can be useful for businesses and organizations to improve product quality, customer satisfaction, and sales.

+## The dataset is downloaded from Kaggle and consists of various columns as shown: